• Home

 insert chartexpo in excel

-• Click the My Apps button and select ChartExpo, among other add-ins and click on Insert button.
+• Click the My Apps button then select ChartExpo, among other add-ins, and click on the Insert button.

 open chartexpo in excel